b3p3k0/xsmbseek/README.md

 xsmbseek provides a user-friendly GUI frontend that integrates with the SMBSeek security assessment toolkit as an external configurable dependency.

+> Built in partnership with human testers plus AI collaborators (Claude & Codex).
+Claude helped bootstrap the earlier scaffolding; Codex now co-maintains the workflow, UI polish, and documentation—huge thanks to both teams for the pairing magic.

 ##  Quick Start

 ### Prerequisites